"We will... end the blight of rough sleeping by the end of the next Parliament" (Conservative Manifesto 2019)

 With adequate long-term funding the homelessness sector could end homelessness for good.

+We know from our members just how important it is that long term sufficient funding is found for their work.
 “I had a lot of sleepless nights....how are we gonna fund these posts?
 And it was kind of like, well, how about we take a bit out of this pot and put it there and that would do for maybe two months and then we’d see what happens. … We need all our staff, so how do we keep them all?
 You know, how do we pay the bills at the end of the month?”
 A response to our survey of the sector

 A recent poll of Homeless Link members showed that 75% of responding members find short-term funding negatively impacts on the quality of the service they provide, and a further 83% stating that it leads to inconsistent support for people experiencing homelessness.